Monikmalviya2002/Task-app-frontend/README.md

 # Task Management App - Frontend

 ## Overview
 This is the frontend of the Task Management Application.
-It is built using **React**, **TailwindCSS**, **Redux Toolkit**, and **React Hook Form/Zod** for form validation.
+It is built using **React**, **TailwindCSS**, **Redux Toolkit**.
 The app communicates with a backend API to provide secure user authentication and task management features.

 ---